EircYangQM/fog-huaweicloud/docs/getting_started.md

-# Getting Started with Fog and OpenStack
+# Getting Started with Fog and HuaweiCloud

-This document explains how to get started using Fog with [OpenStack](http://openstack.org)
+This document explains how to get started using Fog with [HuaweiCloud](http://openstack.org)

 ## Requirements